 Attorneys can generally find a doctor who is willing to treat a person with no money under an arrangement known as a letter of protection.
 The doctor provides medical treatment up front and only gets paid in the event that the injury victim recovers money from the insurance company.
 Since our clients' health is our foremost concern, these arrangements make sure that they are treated regardless of the outcome of their case.

-3. Hospitals Will Negotiate the Cost of Your Medical Care With an Attorney
+3. Hospitals Will Negotiate the Cost of Your Medical Care With Your Personal Injury Attorney

 Suppose a driver was in a car accident that was not their fault and had no, or very poor insurance with a high deductible.
 In the accident, the driver suffered several severe abrasions as well as a broken leg.
 It is possible that the hospital would charge $8,000-$12,000 to treat these injuries and the driver would be on the hook for that amount.
 While the other driver's insurance company would cover a fair portion of that, many car insurance policies in Texas are capped at $30,000 per person in accident.
 With the cost of repairs to your vehicle and lost wages that money can be eaten up pretty quickly.
 However, if your attorney is able through negotiation with the hospital to reduce the medical bills by half, that leaves far more available to cover wages, and vehicle repair.

-These are just 3 of the many ways that an attorney can help an injured motorist after a Fort Worth car accident.
-Unlike a lot of firms, unless we have a way to add value to your case and get you more compensation than you can get on your own, Grossman Law Offices will not take your case.
+These are just 3 of the many ways that a Fort Worth injury attorney can help you after an accident.
+Unlike a lot of personal injury law firms, unless we have a way to add value to your case and get you more compensation than you can get on your own, Grossman Law Offices will not take your case.

 We Are Real Trial Attorneys With Experience in the Fort Worth Courts